bitburner-official/bitburner-src/markdown/bitburner.ns.prompt.md

 If the `options.type` is `"select"`<!-- -->: - Prompt options: Dropdown list of options - Return value: The value selected by the player, or `""` if they cancel the box.

-If the `options.type` is `"text"`<!-- -->: - Prompt options: Free-form text field - Return value: The value entered by the player, or `""` if they cancel the box. - `options.choices` value: An array of strings, numbers (excluding BigInt), or a mix of both.
+If the `options.type` is `"text"`<!-- -->: - Prompt options: Free-form text field - Return value: The value entered by the player, or `""` if they cancel the box.

-The `options.choices` property is only needed for "select" prompts.
-It's ignored otherwise.
+The `options.choices` property is an optional array, only needed for the "select" prompt and ignored otherwise.
+Its elements can be strings or numbers (excluding BigInt).

+Note that when the player selects an option from the choices aray, the selected value will always be converted to a string.
+For example, if the choices array is `[1, "2"]` and the player chooses `1` (the number value), the promise resolves to `"1"` (the string value).

-The player can cancel the dialogue box by either: - clicking the X button in the top-right - clicking outside the dialog box
+The player can cancel the prompt in two ways: by clicking the X button in the top-right, or clicking outside the dialog box.

 If the prompt API is called again while the old dialog box still exists, the old dialog box will be replaced with a new one, and the old promise will be resolved with the default value.